 If the CHO trigger IE is set to "CHO-replace" in the HANDOVER REQUEST message, but there is no CHO prepared for the included Target NG-RAN node UE XnAP ID, or the candidate cell in the Target Cell ID IE was not prepared using the same UE-associated signaling connection, the NG-RAN node shall reject the procedure using the HANDOVER PREPARATION FAILURE message.

+If the HANDOVER REQUEST message includes information for a PLMN not serving the UE in the target NG-RAN node in the Management Based MDT PLMN List IE, the target NG-RAN node shall ignore information for that PLMN within the Management Based MDT PLMN List.

 8.2.2 SN Status Transfer

 8.2.2.1 General